 The proposed landscaping plan which has been submitted indicates a strong tree belt to the northern boundary of the site, which is currently open.
 This is made up of native species and includes a hedgerow in addition to individual trees.
-This continues around the side to the west in the area immediately surrounding the attenuation pond.
+This continues around the western boundary of the application site, in the area immediately surrounding the attenuation pond.
 To Skipton Road the intention is to retain the existing trees and supplement these with the proposed landscaping scheme.
 It is proposed to retain much of the on-site hedges and all existing trees along the boundaries to provide an underlying green structure to the development.

 The Council's Environment Officer has reviewed the proposed landscaping scheme along with the planting schedule.
 They have noted the huge emphasis which has been put on using native species, particularly in relation to the proposed hedgerow.
 The use of wildflowers is also positive and will assist in softening the edges of the site.
-The applicant has submitted an assessment of Bio-diversity Net Gain stating that it achieves the necessary threshold in this regard, mainly due to the native hedgerows.
-At the time of determining the application, there is no legal requirement for a Biodiversity Net Gain Assessment to have been undertaken, this has not been requested by the Council but offered voluntarily by the applicant.
+The amendments to the scheme since the July 2023 committee include creating wider landscaping buffer.
+The proposed landscaping now ranges in width from 6.9m - 9.0m.
+This provides greater softening of the northern edge of the scheme, which assists in assimilating the proposed development into the backdrop of Barnoldswick, when viewed from the Leeds & Liverpool Canal.